sparker888/gogravital/README.md

 </h1>
 ## 🚀 Thanks for stopping by!

-We use Gatsby and other headless technology to create blazing fast websites.
+We use Gatsby and other Jamstack technology to create blazing fast websites.
 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.